microsoft/live-share/docs/index.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](troubleshooting.md) if you run into problems.

 That's all there is to it!
-You should now see a sign in status bar on the left in VS Code and a share button in the upper left in Visual Studio.
+You should now see a sign in status bar in the lower left in VS Code and a share button in the upper right in Visual Studio.
 Check out the rest of the documentation for what to do next!

 ## Concepts and features